dazstaffs/blog/_posts/2025-07-26-GitHubFuture.md

 - Scans code for security flaws (SQLi, XSS, hardcoded secrets, etc.)
 - Runs automatically on every push or PR
 - Provides detailed findings with remediation guidance
+- GitHub Copilot can also attempt to fix the problem for you with code suggestions

 Azure DevOps requires manual setup of security scanning tools like SonarQube or Checkmarx, which often involve additional licensing costs and configuration overhead.